 My Origins: I was born a middle child and raised in the Pacific Northwest…one of the most beautiful places in the world… and is considered a sacred place by many traditions.
 I am the mother of three grown children also and a grandmother to six.
 My family is important to me and I am fortunate to have a great family.
 We support each other through difficult times as well as the good times…I am so grateful for my family.

-Why a Celebrant?
-It was my mother’s death and planning her memorial that inspired me to become a Celebrant.
-It turned out wonderful…and it was so healing to write and produce a unique tribute to a unique and loving person.
-In the past, I attended funerals that were so generic.
-It left me feeling that it was unfair the the person who died, as well as those who came to pay their respects.
-Sometimes the Pastor who performed the service would use the death of a very special person to deliver their own agenda to a captured audience.
-The story of the deceased was never really told outside reading the obituary…the history was basic and the soul sketch failed to be delivered.
+Why did I become a Celebrant?
+It was my mother’s death in 2005 and the planning of her memorial service that inspired me to become a Celebrant.
+I discovered that working on her service became a healing process for me.
+It was an opportunity to recognize that she really was a symbol of love.
+The ceremony turned out beautifully because it was about her life… and how her life impacted our lives.
+In the past, I attended funerals that were so impersonal and often the person who died was not honored, there was such a void in the celebration of a life lived.
+Sometimes the Pastor who performed the service would use the death of a very special person to deliver their own agenda, to sort of push a certain belief system on to a captured audience.
+The story of the deceased was never really told outside reading the obituary…and the soul sketch failed to be delivered.
 So, after my mother passed, people encouraged me to do this kind of work.
-I researched and found the Celebrant Institute and took the Foundation Class.
-Then, I moved on to take the Weddings and Funerals Class.
-The rest is history…being a Celebrant really is the Art of Life!
+I researched and found the Celebrant Foundation and Institute.
+I received my Certification in 2008.